singla108/cowin-vaccination-availability/README.md

 # CoWIN vaccination slot availability using Python
-Script to check the available NCR slots for Covid-19 Vaccination Centers from CoWIN API in India.
+Python Program to check available NCR vaccine slots for Covid-19 Vaccination Centers using CoWIN Public API in India.
 This program CANNOT book slots automatically, you need to use CoWIN website to book the slots.

 Show your support by starring the repository 😊

 Reference: Cowin Vaccination Slot application by Bhavesh Bhatt (https://github.com/bhattbhavesh91/cowin-vaccination-slot-availability)

+# Use the following steps to update and run program on your machine

-# Installing Python
+# Installing Python to run the program
 Python is a programming language that is powerful but easy to learn.
 It is free, platform-independent.

 ## Recommended Method: Anaconda